25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-This beach, right outside the Grand Wailea Resort is one of the most beautiful stretches of shoreline on Maui.
+Not to play favorites, but this beach (right outside the Grand Wailea Resort) is truly one of the most gorgeous stretches of shoreline on Maui.
 For your convenience, there are two sets of outdoor showers.
-One set is near the parking lot, and the other is about halfway down the beach.
+One near the parking lot, and the other about halfway down the beach.
 The trash and recycle bins are halfway down the beach on the mountain (mauka) side of the flagstone path.

-The snorkeling here is okay.
+The snorkeling here is good too!
 You’ll see butterflyfish, brown surgeonfish, Moorish idol, and humuhumunukunukuapua’a.
 There are red pencil urchins, sergeant majors, manini, and tetras, among others.
 Snorkel with your buddy as early as you can; the waves are gentler and the visibility is best in the morning.

 Rather than thriving along the coastline itself, the coral reef off Wailea Beach is found in satellite patches about 30 yards out from the shoreline and 20 yards to the right of the entry point.
 A sandy entry can be found on the right hand side of the beach.
-The challenge for you and your buddy is to negotiate the waves that are coming toward you as you first leave the beach.
-Once you get past the waves, swim forward until the water clears up, then turn right to find the reefs.
-When you exit, be sure to take note of the waves hitting the shore again.
+The challenge is to negotiate the waves that come toward you as you first leave the beach.
+Once you get past the waves, swim forward until the water clears up, then turn right to find the reef system.
+When you exit the ocean, be sure to take keep an eye on the incoming waves behind you.

 #19 Polo Beach